-Assessing people's needs and choices; delivering care in line with standards, guidance and the law
+Assessing people's needs and choices; delivering care in line with standards, guidance and the law People's needs were assessed before they started using the service to ensure they could be met.
+People were involved in all aspects of their care planning and chose how they wished to be supported.

-- People's needs were assessed before they started using the service to ensure they could be met.
-People were involved in all aspects of their care planning and chose how they wished to be supported. - The service delivered care and support in line with good practice standards and the registered manager was able to utilise resources to ensure they kept aware of current guidance. - People's protected characteristics under the Equality Act 2010 such as age, gender, sexual orientation, ethnicity and religion were recorded to ensure support and care was specific to their needs.
+- The service delivered care and support in line with good practice standards and the registered manager was able to utilise resources to ensure they kept aware of current guidance. - People's protected characteristics under the Equality Act 2010 such as age, gender, ethnicity and religion were recorded to ensure support and care was specific to their needs.
+The registered manager told us they would add marital status and sexual orientation to their assessment process.